-Rheumatology is a dynamic, exciting, rapidly advancing subspeciality of internal medicine.
+Rheumatology is an exciting, dynamic, and rapidly advancing sub-speciality of internal medicine.
 It is a rewarding discipline, and offers some of the best professional and lifestyle opportunities that can be found in healthcare today.

-Professional opportunities for Rhematologists in Canada are near limitless.
-We are currently one of the most sought-after subspecialists across all regions of Canada, in both nonacademic and academic settings.
+Professional opportunities for rheumatologists in Canada are near limitless.
+We are currently one of the most sought-after sub-specialists across all regions of Canada, in both nonacademic and academic settings.

 Once qualified, you can basically name where you want to work, and choose the professional lifestyle that suits you.
 On-call work is not required in the vast majority of places and, in fact, hospital association is not really required at all.
 Our new treatments are all given in the community, and inpatient admissions are generally rare.